 _gnutls_x509_verify_certificatefunction is called.
 If the provided certificate itself is trusted, then this function simply returns.

 _gnutls_verify_certificate2, which is given the certificate to verify as well as a list of potential signers.
 For the first check, it is given the complete set of trusted certificate authorities, and for subsequent checks in the certificate chain, it is just given the previous certificate in the chain.

 _gnutls_verify_certificate2function verifies that the maximum certificate chain length of 4,096 has not been exceeded, ensures that the given certificate is issued by one of the potential signers provided by

 _gnutls_x509_verify_certificate, verifies that the signer’s certificate is actually allowed to sign other certificates, verifies the actual signature on the certificate, verifies that the certificate is currently valid, etc.

 If the above checks succeed, then the certificate is considered valid.
 Note that other verification steps like common name verification are performed elsewhere.

 Note that the negative result will be returned to the caller.
-The caller (_gnutls_verify_certificate2) contains:
+The caller (

-The caller assumes that a return value of zero indicates an error and that non-zero return values mean that everything is okay.
+The caller assumes that a return value of zero indicates an error and that nonzero return values mean that everything is OK.

-I’m not familiar with GnuTLS’s support for certificate/key pinning; I have not experimented with the options listed at http://www.gnutls.org/manual/html_node/Certificate-verification.html.
-So, I cannot comment on that.
+I’m not familiar with GnuTLS’ support for certificate/key pinning; I have not experimented with the options listed at http://www.gnutls.org/manual/html_node/Certificate-verification.html.
+So I cannot comment on that.

 If your application uses GnuTLS and is dynamically linked against it, encourage your users to install the latest version of GnuTLS.
 If your application is statically linked against GnuTLS, you’ll need to push out an application update linked against the latest version of GnuTLS.